 Liberty Mutual Insurance Europe SE (LMIE) is a company domiciled in Luxembourg that operates under the LSM umbrella underwriting insurance and reinsurance business from London and its branches across Europe.
-During the year, the Syndicate did not place any reinsurance with LMIE (2020: £0.0m).
-The Syndicate did not recover any losses from LMIE during the year (2020: £0.0m).
-At year end the Syndicate also has a reinsurance reserve with LMIE of £12.1m (2020: £12.0m).
+During the year, the Syndicate placed no reinsurance with LMIE (2021: nil).
+The Syndicate paid £0.2m to LMIE during the year (2021: nil).
+At year end the Syndicate also has a reinsurance reserve with LMIE of £12.4m (2021: £12.1m).
 Its ultimate parent company is Liberty Mutual Holding Company Inc.

 Liberty International Group (LIG) constitutes all other entities and affiliates to the Syndicate's ultimate parent company, Liberty Mutual Holdings Company.
-During the year, the Syndicate placed outwards reinsurance protection of £239.4m (2020: £449.7m) with LIG.
-The losses recovered from LIG during the year amounted to £260.5m (2020: £182.3m).
-At year end, the Syndicate also has a reinsurance reserve with LIG of £897.4m (2020: £969.9m).
+During the year, the Syndicate placed outwards reinsurance protection of £367.4m (2021: £239.4m) with LIG.
+The losses recovered from LIG during the year amounted to £160.6m (2021: £260.5m).
+At year end, the Syndicate also has a reinsurance reserve with LIG of £1,223.6m (2021: £897.4m).

 Liberty Specialty Markets MENA Limited (LSM MENA) also acts as a coverholder for the Syndicate and LMIE, for which it charges a fee for its services.
-The amount charged during the period was £1.1m (2020: £0.5m).
-At year end, the Syndicate has a nil balance with LSM MENA (2020: £0.1m).
+The amount charged during the period was £1.9m (2021: £1.1m).
+At year end, MENA owed the Syndicate £0.1m to LSM MENA (2021: nil).
 LSM MENA's immediate parent company is Liberty UK and Europe Holdings Limited.